 How to Make Sweet Potato and Arugula Salad

 - Preheat the oven to 400°F (200°C).
-Peel and cube the sweet potatoes, then toss them with olive oil, salt, and pepper.
+Peel and cube the sweet potatoes.
+Toss them with olive oil, salt, and pepper.

-- Spread them on a baking sheet in a single layer and roast for 30-40 minutes, checking after 20 minutes.
-Roast until they are tender with crispy, spotty-brown edges.
+- Spread them in a single layer on a baking sheet and roast for 30 to 40 minutes, until tender with browned edges.
+Let them cool.

-- In a medium bowl, mix vinegar, garlic, mustard, lemon juice, honey, salt, and pepper.
-Slowly whisk in the olive oil until the dressing is smooth and well combined.
+- In a medium bowl, mix garlic, mustard, lemon juice, honey, salt, and pepper.
+Slowly whisk in the olive oil until smooth.

-- Combine the arugula, Romaine, basil, red onion, roasted sweet potatoes, feta, and almonds in a large bowl.
+- Add the arugula, red onion, feta, almonds, and cooled roasted sweet potatoes to a large bowl.

-- Plate the salad and serve immediately.
+- Drizzle with the dressing and toss gently to coat.
+Taste and adjust the seasoning.
+Plate and serve.
 Place extra dressing and a pepper mill on the table.

 Make Ahead and Storage Tips

-Keep fresh salad greens in the fridge.
-Use a plastic bag or container with a damp paper towel.
-This helps them stay crisp for up to a week.
+Greens: Store arugula in a container or plastic bag with a damp paper towel.
+This keeps it crisp for up to a week.

-Keep leftover dressing in an airtight jar or container in the fridge for up to 5 days.
-Shake well before using.
+Dressing: Store extra dressing in a sealed jar in the fridge for up to 5 days.
+Give it a good shake before using.

 FAQ